Back to Blogs

 You end up with yet another island of API information instead of a true, unified catalog.
 That’s the gap DigitalAPI is designed to fill.

-Why Kong’s native catalog & dev portal is not enough?
+Why Kong's native catalog and dev portal is not enough

 Where teams usually feel the pain is when